dj1yfk/skcc-irc/README.md

 # SKCC Sked Page IRC bridge

-This is a Python scripts to use the [SKCC Sked page](https://sked.skccgroup.com/) with any IRC client.
+This is a Python script which allows you to use the [SKCC Sked page](https://sked.skccgroup.com/) with any IRC client.

 The SKCC Sked Page is a web based application that allows members of the [Straight Key Century